 From the telephone to email to intranets to enterprise social networks, businesses have long worked to apply the latest technologies in the hopes of improving efficiency and productivity.
 Despite the effort, it appears many companies are currently missing the mark.
 In fact, according to a recent Global Engagement Survey conducted by Oracle, 56 percent of employees reported not having access to the latest technology needed to do their jobs well.

 In this environment of expanding digital workspaces, mobile devices are connected to more data than at any other time in history.
 Study after study shows that mobile access is increasing at an exponential rate.
 This comes as no surprise given that each of us are finding ways to use our mobile devices for an incredible number of functions, from sending email to conducting research, from shopping to looking up driving directions, from accessing company resources to creating on-the-job efficiencies.

-Last month, we shared insights into the leadership of AirWatch as evidenced by its increasing market share and top billing in the most recent Gartner Enterprise Mobility Management Magic Quadrant.
+Last month, we shared insights into the leadership of AirWatch as evidenced by its increasing market share.
 In the meantime, the company continues to innovate to enhance the EMM customer experience and enable simple and enterprise secure digital workspaces for businesses of all sizes.
 If you haven’t had a chance to keep up on the most recent AirWatch updates, here is a quick summary for reference.